 My healing and ongoing recovery inspired me to become certified as a teacher of the Alexander Technique, a process that includes 1600 hours of training, with additional studies in neuroscience and anatomy.
 I’m certified with the American Society for the Alexander Technique.

-Other MAT practices include: Walking with Intention classes and workshops for Mindful Walking and Mindful Labyrinth Walking, taught for addiction and co-occurring disorders.
+Other MAT practices include practices to combat Sitting Disease, and workshops for Mindful Labyrinth Walking, taught as a mindfulness and meditation/reflection

-- Gravity Health research and work of former
+- Gravity Health and bone health research and wellness methods of Dr Joan Vernikos, former NASA Life Sciences Director.

 Mana 30″ x 22″ Mixed media and gold leaf on paper.
 2006.